Easter is around the corner and there are plenty of Italian traditions that go with it.

-So, truth be told, there are two recipes here.
-The original Calabrese one which is made out of cookie dough, and the one that I thought I would help by making the dough for my mom but later found out was a commare’s recipe not ours:) Oh well, darn it, we suffered through it and made both!
-My family’s traditional Easter bread is a cookie type dough and our commare’s recipe is a sweet bread which my mom also made on occasion.
-These are a couple easy shapes for you to get started with but feel free to try others.
-The eggs are placed in the dough raw and bake in the oven to the likes of a hard boiled egg.
-You can dye or decorate them using food-safe dyes or just egg wash them so they become shiny.
-We have left them plain here, to be honest, just because we got talking (laughing) and having a glass of wine and forgot to egg wash the cookie dough ones before they went in the oven:))
+There are two recipes here.
+My family’s traditional Easter treat is a cookie type dough and the second recipe is a sweet bread which my mom also made on occasion.
+These are a couple of easy shapes for you to get started with but feel free to try others.
+The eggs are placed raw in the dough and baked in the oven to the likes of a hard boiled egg.
+You can dye or decorate them using food-safe dyes, egg wash them so they become shiny, or leave them plain like we have in some of these pictures.

 Enjoy and let us know how yours turn out!

 A sweet cookie dough that is traditionally made for Easter in Italy.
 A raw egg is place in the dough shapes and baked in the oven to perfection with the cookies.